claragiurgiu/Phase2-Project/README.md

 As a result of this analysis, three variables have been identified that can impact prices and should be taken into consideration when researching potential investment properties:

-- **Home Size** There is a direct positive correlation between home square foot living space and the sale price.
+- **Home Size**:There is a direct positive correlation between home square foot living space and the sale price.

-- **Proximity to Seattle** Homes closer to Seattle have higher sale prices
+- **Proximity to Seattle**:Homes closer to Seattle have higher sale prices

 ![img](/Images/king_county_map.png)

-- **Construction Grade** The quality of construction has a significant impact on prices
+- **Construction Grade**:The quality of construction has a significant impact on prices

 ## Next Steps